 The trouble lies when our overthinking gets in a way that is not helpful and it becomes a mental agony.

 - I should’ve said it differently.

 Our mind keeps going back to past events that we can’t change.

-When you beat yourself over what you had said or done, overthinking can disrupt your life.
+When you beat yourself over what you said or done, overthinking can disrupt your life, causing anxiety and stress.

 The same thing is true when we overthink events yet to unfold in the future.
 Or when we strive for perfection.

 Be Aware of what Happens When You Overthink